djdarcy/open-ports-and-programs/README.md

 ### 5. Filter by Regex

 ```
-# Only show connections for Chrome, Edge, or Opera; sort by PID
+# Only show connections for Chrome, Firefox, or Opera; sort by PID
-python open-ports-and-programs.py --pid --regex "(chrome|msedge|opera)"
+python open-ports-and-programs.py --pid --regex "(chrome|firefox|opera)"
 ```

 ### 6. Resolve DNS